Gizra/circuitauction-docs/logging-the-system.md

 # Logging the system

-1. Open the web browser and enter the system url.
+1. Open the web browser, the latest version of Chrome is recommended, and enter the system url.
 2. Login with your Username and Password.

 ![image](https://user-images.githubusercontent.com/20393485/48548719-561a2700-e8d6-11e8-87e7-01a85b7bee04.png)